Think Less, Label Better: Multi-Stage Domain-Grounded Synthetic Data Generation for Fine-Tuning Large Language Models in Telecommunications: System Overview and Methods

 We present a multi-stage synthetic QA generation pipeline (Figure \ref{fig:architecture}) designed to produce high-quality QA pairs for fine-tuning LLMs in domain-specific contexts such as telecom troubleshooting.
 Building on the BARE framework—which demonstrates the ability to generate diverse, high-quality synthetic datasets from open-source data—our approach extends it by incorporating external knowledge sources to enhance both diversity and domain grounding.
 To further ensure data fidelity, we introduce customized RAGAS metrics, including a telecom-specific specificity measure, to filter out low-quality outputs.
 The pipeline integrates multiple LLMs, each fulfilling a specialized role to promote question diversity, factual accuracy, procedural clarity, and strong contextual grounding.

 The process begins with structured network fault alarms serving as prompts, along with topic documents that provide relevant background knowledge.
 A HippoRAG retriever module, powered by Qwen3-8B, identifies the top-3 relevant document chunks from the topic corpus using semantic similarity based on the built-knowledge graph.
 These retrieved chunks form the context for the initial generation of QA.
 The initial generation step uses a base model (Qwen-14B-Base) to synthesize raw QA pairs.
 This model is intentionally not instruct-tuned, allowing it to generate diverse and unbiased QA pairs.
-The outputs are then passed to an instruct-tuned model (Qwen3-8B/Qwen3-32B) with its `thinking' mode disabled for efficiency.
+The outputs are then passed to an instruct-tuned model (Qwen3-8B/Qwen3-32B) with its `thinking' mode — i.e., explicit chain-of-thought decoding — disabled for efficiency.
+In this configuration, the model directly produces final answers without emitting intermediate reasoning tokens.
 This model is provided with the top-3 supporting document chunks retrieved when HippoRAG is queried by the question, and rewrites the QA pairs for improved coherence, factual grounding, and clarity.
 The refinement emphasizes structured reasoning, which is essential for generating troubleshooting plans that follow logical step-by-step procedures.
 To ensure quality, we apply a filtering step using custom RAGAS scores, again powered by Qwen3-8B.
 Each QA pair is scored on key dimensions such as response groundedness, response relevancy, specificity, and aspect critic.
 Finally, only QA pairs above pre-defined thresholds are retained to form the RFT dataset.

 This pipeline provides a scalable, domain-adaptable method for generating procedurally correct, context-aware synthetic data, designed to capture procedural correctness and structured reasoning without relying on human annotation.